williamjacksn/hymns/README.md

 # Hymns

-Use this package to compile a single PDF containing all the hymns in the collection [Hymns&mdash;For Home and Church][a].
+Compile a single PDF containing all the hymns in the collection [&ldquo;Hymns&mdash;For Home and Church&rdquo;][a].

 [a]: https://www.churchofjesuschrist.org/media/music/collections/hymns-for-home-and-church

 ## Using this tool

-You do not need to download the source code repository to use this package.
-The recommended way to use this package is to run it through `uv`.
+You do not need to download the source code repository to use this tool.
+The recommended way to use this tool is to run it through `uv`.
 [Install `uv`][b] on your computer and then run:

 [b]: https://docs.astral.sh/uv/getting-started/installation/